sturgill/tiny_png/README.md

 When you pass a full path into the `shrink` method, it will replace the source image with the image returned by TinyPNG.
 If this process fails for whatever reason, the original image will be restored.
 On success, the original image is completely overwritten and is no longer available.

+These features can also be used via [Rake](#using-from-rake) or [Capistrano](#using-with-capistrano).
+The latter gives you the option of setting up your deploy to automatically convert your images on your external servers!

 ## Installation